 Please refer to the University’s Glossary of Terms for policies and procedures.
 Terms and definitions identified below are specific to this policy and are critical to its effectiveness.

-Ethical values and principles means the values and principles that the National Statement on Ethical Conduct in Human Research indicates need to be addressed in the design, ethical review and conduct of human research.
+Ethical values and principles: the values and principles that the National Statement on Ethical Conduct in Human Research indicates need to be addressed in the design, ethical review and conduct of human research.
 These are: research merit and integrity; respect; beneficence; and justice.

-Ethical review means the prior review of proposed research, with regards to its adherence to the National Statement and Human Research Ethics Guidelines.
+Ethical review: the review of proposed research, with regards to its adherence to the National Statement and Human Research Ethics Guidelines.

-Human research means any research activity with or about human participants, including their data or tissue.
-This covers, but is not limited to, anonymous surveys, observation of public behaviour, interviews, focus groups, behavioural tests, action research, exercise testing, exploration of sensitive personal behaviour and attitudes, clinical research, and clinical trials.
+Human research: any research activity with or about human participants, including their data or tissue.
+This covers but is not limited to anonymous surveys, observation of public behaviour, interviews, focus groups, behavioural tests, action research, exercise testing, exploration of sensitive personal behaviour and attitudes, clinical research, and clinical trials.

-Human Research Ethics Guidelines is a USC resource for researchers that outlines the University’s interpretation and implementation of the National Statement, and provides a transparent policy basis for the conduct of ethical review.
-The guidelines are available on MyUSC for staff, and on Blackboard for research students.
+Human Research Ethics Guidelines: a University resource for researchers that outlines the University’s interpretation and implementation of the National Statement and provides a transparent policy basis for the conduct of ethical review.
+The guidelines are available on the Student Portal for staff and research students.

-5.1 All university human research must be designed with an awareness of the ethical values and principles outlined by the Australian Code, the National Statement, and the Human Research Ethics Guidelines.
+5.1 All human research must be designed with an awareness of the ethical values and principles outlined by the Code, the National Statement, and the Human Research Ethics Guidelines.

 5.2 The principles and guidance material must be used in a thoughtful and project-specific manner, which is relevant for the research topic, potential participant pool, risks and ethical sensitivities.

 5.3 Researchers must regard the following expectations as a key factor in establishing the quality of their work and strive to: